 - 4.3.2.1.
 Basin Plan Objectives.
-The Basin Plan specifies numerous water quality objectives, including numeric objectives for 10 priority pollutants and un-ionized ammonia, and a narrative objective for bioaccumulation. - 4.3.2.1.1.
+The Basin Plan specifies numerous water quality objectives, including numeric objectives for ten priority pollutants and un-ionized ammonia, and narrative objectives for other pollutants, such as bioaccumulation and toxicity. - 4.3.2.1.1.
 Ammonia.
 Basin Plan section 3.3.20 contains water quality objectives for un-ionized ammonia of 0.025 mg/L (as nitrogen) as an annual median and 0.4 mg/L (as nitrogen) as a maximum for Lower San Francisco Bay and upstream waters.
 Effluent and receiving water data are available for total ammonia, but not un-ionized ammonia, because (1) sampling and laboratory methods are unavailable to analyze for un-ionized ammonia, and (2) the fraction of total ammonia that exists in the toxic un-ionized form depends on pH, salinity, and temperature of the receiving water.

 To translate the un-ionized ammonia objectives into total ammonia criteria, pH, salinity, and temperature collected at the Oyster Point monitoring station (BB30) between 1993 and 2001 were used.
-The un-ionized fraction of the total ammonia was calculated using the following equations

-(Ambient Water Quality Criteria for Ammonia (Saltwater)-1989, EPA Publication 440/5-88-004, 1989):
+The un-ionized fraction of the total ammonia was calculated using the following equations (Ambient Water Quality Criteria for Ammonia (Saltwater)-1989, EPA Publication 440/5-88-004, 1989):